philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

 }
 ```

-This is a pretty basic `Car` class with a single private member and two accessor methods.
-As you can see, the `drive` method takes a number and increments the mileage property of the `Car` instance, and like any good method, it checks to make sure the input is valid before applying it, otherwise you could end up with bad data.
+This is a pretty basic car class with a single private member and two accessor methods.
+As you can see, the `drive` method takes a number and increments the mileage property of the car instance, and like any good method, it checks to make sure the input is valid before applying it, otherwise you could end up with bad data.

 The problem is that this check doesn't actually protect against bad data because at any point, anyone with access to the instance could manually change the `_mileage` property.